 “I got links to my religious programmes and I had my science podcasts that I thought I wouldn’t hear again and local radio stations – it was tremendous.

-“I couldn’t use a phone and there weren’t iPads back then.
+“I couldn’t use anything - I couldn't use a phone and there weren’t iPads back then.

 “It really did help me through those dark days when I first lost my sight.